 Enter the code and hit Validate.
 That’s it.

-The email will contain information about your new HostGator account, your password (you can change it later), and the nameserver details.
+The email will contain information about your new HostGator account, your password, and the nameserver details.

-Full Disclosure: Please note that if you decide to buy hosting using any link on this page, I get compensated, by the hosting company.
-And this is what motivates me to write this tutorial for you, free of charge.
+Full Disclosure: Please note that if you decide to buy hosting using a link on this page, I get compensated, by the hosting company.
 In fact, if you do click and buy, thank you.
-I really appreciate it.
-You should know that I also use HostGator hosting and I will never recommend a product or service that I don’t use personally.
+I appreciate it.
+You should know that I only recommend a product or service that I know is useful and helpful for your needs.

 Step 2: Buy a Domain Name

 Apart from a web hosting account, you’ll also need a domain for your blog.
 It’s the web address you type in your browser’s address (URL) bar to visit a website.

 Of course, your blog needs a web address that users can use to access the blog.